yasuguerra/rival-read/README.md

 - shadcn-ui
 - Tailwind CSS

+## PDF Upload Limitations

+Basic PDF text extraction is supported via `pdfjs-dist` with these constraints:

+- Only the first 10 pages of a document are processed.
+- Files larger than 5 MB are rejected.
+- Only textual content is extracted; complex layouts or images are ignored.
+- Extracted text is cleaned and limited to 8,000 characters.

 ## How can I deploy this project?

 Simply open [Lovable](https://lovable.dev/projects/b7d5699d-c2dd-4a4b-8fd2-ee9995d6915c) and click on Share -> Publish.